djadair/syno-rescuedisk/README.md

 See https://help.ubuntu.com/community/Repositories/Personal for details.
 If you do this you will either have to add your own keyring package and sign the packages or install with --no-auth.

-**Why not a Live ISO ?**  Because I don't know how to do that without lorax.
-Seriously I like keeping my backup data and the boot disk on the same USB drive but ISO would be ok if I knew how to create one.
+**Why not a Live ISO ?**  The live ISO is a handy backup because a DVD makes a good archive media.
+For primary use I prefer keeping my backup data and the boot disk on the same USB drive so that I can save backups as btrfs snapshots and access them even if I loose my NAS and the drives.

 **How do I read encrypted volumes**  The synology encrypted volumes are encrypted with ecryptfs and may be mounted with the command: